 Click here for info on Jubilee Path.

-Part 2, Jubilee Path to Conwy This route follows the North Wales Path, signposted with pink seahorse signs.
+Part 2, Jubilee Path and on to Conwy This route follows (in part) the signposted North Wales Path.

 Walk between the pillars and follow the level path clockwise round Foel Lus, with a steep slope on your left, picture 2.